saiharsha-22/FaceMaskTask/README.md

 ![Screenshot (860)](https://user-images.githubusercontent.com/61947484/118351982-95e02900-b57c-11eb-9581-0940b1dd3e36.png)

-- For refernce I have attached my pyhton file you can refer that.
+- For reference I have attached my pyhton file you can refer that.